How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Mason Jar Magic Light Fixtures with a Country Glow

-One of my favorite camper decorating ideas was turning mason jars into battery-powered sconces.
-They give off that warm, porch-light feel that reminds me of slow evenings in the countryside.
+You know what i recently found out?
+One of the best camper decorating ideas is turning mason jars into battery-powered sconces.
+Yes, i said that!
+They give off that warm, porch-light feel that reminds you of slow evenings in the countryside.

-I mounted them near my bed and over the dinette, and they added instant coziness to my RV interior.
-It’s one of those simple RV decor touches that makes your camper feel like home.
+Hang them near the bed and over the dinette.
+They add instant coziness to the RV interior.
+It is a simple RV decor touch that makes the camper feel like home.

 Black Accents for Bold Farmhouse Style in Camper Interior Design